riccardoklinger/osmdata.xyz/README.md

 |**Sum**|**607,90 GB**|

-**Example: entire global data set is stored in a database - extract of buildings**: A maximum of 924 GB of storage is required to create the largest data set "building".
+**Example 2 - entire global data set is stored in a database - extract of buildings**: A maximum of 924 GB of storage is required to create the largest data set "building".

 |Type|Size|
 | ------------- | ------------- |